 Larry Lawton, Founder and President of the Reality Check Program and Larry Carter, President and CEO of the L Carter Group explain how the Reality Check Video Gift Card program works.

-Reality Check Video Gift Card Program To Help Law Enforcement and Businesses
+Reality Check Video Card Program To Help Law Enforcement and Businesses

-The Reality Check Video Gift card – A 67 minute video to help teens and adults make better choices, (A $35 value for as low as $5 for organizations) is a great tool for any police department, school, church or business to foster positive community relations.
+The Reality Check video card – A 67 minute video to help teens and adults make better choices, (A $35 value for as low as $5 for organizations) is a great tool for any police department, school, church or business to foster positive community relations.

 WHY IT WORKS: